Prof. Heiner Wedemeyer MD

-Heiner Wedemeyer is Professor and Chairman of the Department of Gastroenterology and Hepatology at the University Clinic Essen since February 2018.
+Heiner Wedemeyer MD has been Professor and Chairman of the Department of Gastroenterology, Hepatology and Endocrinology at Hannover Medical School since April 1, 2020.
+He was Professor and Chairman of the Department of Gastroenterology and Hepatology at the University Clinic Essen between February 2019 and April 2020.

 He received his medical degree from the University of Göttingen in 1996 and subsequently started his training in Internal Medicine at Hannover Medical School in Germany.
 From 1998 to 2000, he was a research fellow in immunology at the Liver Diseases Branch, National Institutes of Health, Bethesda, USA.
 Since 2001, he completed his training in Internal Medicine and Gastroenterology at Hannover Medical School, where he became Professor of Medicine in 2011.